2024 Solar Incentives Guide for Greenwood, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a certain percentage of the money you spend on your solar system.

-Speaking with your local Greenwood solar panel installer is the best way to learn more about how the ITC could apply to you.
+Reaching out to your local Greenwood solar panel installer is the best way to understand how the ITC applies to you.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Greenwood solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Greenwood solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives